Gingrich hopes NC is spring board to open convention

 Gingrich said he hopes North Carolina will be a springboard to an open convention, just as it was for Ronald Reagan in 1976.
 Of course, Reagan eventually lost that race to incumbent Gerald Ford.

 Gingrich says he has events planned in Raleigh and eastern North Carolina Monday and Tuesday.
-He said he will then begin criss-crossing the state later next week.
+He said he will then begin criss-crossing the state later next the week.

 More: continued here